Meriitoo/AngularProject/Rest-api/readme.md

 ```
 {
-    "themeName": "Some Caption Title",
+    "themeName": "Summer 2024",
-    "postText": "Some Post text",
+    "postText": "Adventures await where the sand meets the sea",
-    "area": "Some Content text",
+    "area": "Sunset our favourite",
 }
 ```